 Are they destructive?

 They can be, especially when young and certainly if they are left alone for long periods of time.
 Dachshunds can suffer from "separation anxiety", which basically means they dislike being apart from their owners and will take their frustrations out on the furniture, carpets etc. Provided you are only going to be out for a couple of hours, putting your Dachshund in a dog-crate can be the best answer.
 Make sure he is exercised before you shut him away and give him a blanket to lie on and some interesting toys to play with.
 They are not suitable pets for people who are out at work for long hours, although they can cope with part-time hours.
 As the dog gets older he should become less destructive.

 About an hour's walking each day once they are adult.
 They are an active breed and need regular exercise if they are not to become bored, noisy and destructive in the house.
 Teach your new puppy to walk sensibly on the lead and get him used to traffic.
 Teach him to come back off the lead while he is still small.
 However, don't over exercise young Dachshunds.
 About 20 minutes a day is plenty for a pup of 4 - 6 months old.
 By the time they reach maturity at about 1 year old increase the time spent walking to about an hour each day.

 Do they come back, if let off the lead?

 It depends!!!
 If you let them off the lead when they are young puppies you can usually teach them to come back by use of encouraging commands, treats and training.
-However, some dogs have a very strong hunting instinct and may never be safe to let off.
+However, some dogs have a very strong hunting instinct.
 The secret is to start young and make it fun for them to come back.